 - Chop Tomatoes roughly.

-- Heat 1 Tbsp. of oil and once properly heated keep the flame on medium.
+- Heat 1 tablespoon of oil and once properly heated keep the flame on medium.

 - Fry the Bori for around one minute and strain from the pan.